 We give out glasses, walking sticks and hearing aids in some of the poorest countries in the world.
-To help older people see.
+To help older people to see.
 To help them to hear.
-To them them to walk again.
+And to them them to walk again.

 'Eyesight is everything'

-66 year-old U Myint Shwe didn't realise the impact that losing his sight would have on him.
+U Myint Shwe didn't realise the impact that losing his sight would have on him.
 'Eyesight is everything,' he says.
 'I only understood the value of vision when I lost it.'
 For Myint, a pair of glasses made all the difference.

 'Now I can hear my granddaughter's cry'

-We gave Saw Thar Sae, a 67-year-old farmer in Burma, a hearing aid.
+We gave Saw Thar Sae, a 67-year-old farmer in Myanmar, a hearing aid.
 'Now I can hear my granddaughter’s cry,' he says.

-'We are going to visit neighbouring villages to carol sing tonight.
+'We are going to visit neighbouring villages to sing songs tonight.
 Now I can sing songs and enjoy music again.
-I'm so happy to have this device.”
+I'm so happy to have this device.'

 'Thank you for this walking stick'

 Daw Mya Ichin is 81, and lives in a remote community in Myanmar.
-'I’ll use this to help me walk,' she says 'It will help me to bathe, walk around the house.'
+'I’ll use this to help me walk,' she says.
+'It will help me to bathe and walk around the house.'

 When disaster strikes